Slackadays/Clipboard/README.md

 - Customize the <img src="documentation/readme-assets/eyecandy.svg" height="16px" alt="eye candy"/> to your viewing pleasure,
 - And tons more!

 Oh, and did we also mention that CB is 100% free and open source?
-That too.
+Yes, that too!

 <br>